stormpath/express-stormpath/docs/source/coming_soon.rst

 * More API security examples (like group-based access control)
 * Allowing the user to update their profile from the app
 * Social login!
+* Custom templates: a detailed guide on how to achieve this

 Stormpath is a developer-focused platform, we want to hear from you!
 Reach us at anytime through one of the following channels: